Colorado solar rebates and incentives: 2026 guide

-The average Colorado solar shopper will save $4,409 on solar panels with rebates and incentives.
+The average Colorado solar shopper will save big with local incentives.

 Compare multiple offers and save up to 20%